matdombrock/sllm/README.md

   -h, --help                    display help for command

 Commands:
-  prompt [options] <prompt...>  Send a prompt (default command) set [options]                 Set a persistant command option settings [options]            View the current settings that were changed via the `set` command. hist [options]                Manage the prompt/response history purge                         Delete all history and settings count [options]               Estimate the tokens used by a prompt or file help [command]                display help for command
+  prompt [options] <prompt...>  send a prompt (default command) set [options]                 set a persistant command option settings [options]            view the current settings that were changed via the `set` command hist [options]                manage the prompt / response history purge                         delete all history and settings count [options]               estimate the tokens used by a prompt or file help [command]                display help for command

 ```